SulfurousMass1/StrongMind-Story-Project/README.md

 <h2>Testing</h2>
 Tests can be run with the following command: 'rails test' There might be some issues trying to run the tests due to migrations, so you will just need to run the command 'bin/rails db:migrate RAILS_ENV=test' and that should hopefully fix that issue.
+If you run into further issues, first make sure that Git Bash is being run as Administrator.
+Afterwards, make sure all the gems are updated with the following commands:
+<li>gem update --system</li>
+<li>gem update</li>
 The tests should all work except for one, which is trying to create the pizza.
 I could not get the tests to all be properly updated after making changes to the schema and models, but got all of them except that one to work.